scaleway/serverless-offline-scaleway/CONTRIBUTING.md

 Welcome, and thanks in advance for your help!

-# How to contribute to Serverless-Offline
+# How to contribute to Serverless-Offline-scaleway

-To install all the locked versions for serverless-offline
+To install all the locked versions for serverless-offline-scaleway
 ```bash
 npm ci
 ```

 # Development setup

-You can test your local changes to serverless-offline if different ways
+You can test your local changes to serverless-offline-scaleway in different ways
 - Point your **serverless.yml** directly to the local changes
   - agnostic to your tech stack, as long as you have serverless.yml
 - Point your npm **package.json** to the local changes